 Problems?
 Suggestions?
 Open an issue.

 Source available on GitHub.

-The advanced version of the tool allows for a choice of currency (BTC or LTC for now).
+The advanced version of the tool allows for a choice of currency (anything supported by BitcoinAverage).
 Read about it below.

 Simply build a URL of the form: